Determining the Cost of Software Development with Estimation & Requirements

 Tasks

-Talk about all the details of the tasks that will span across the entire project.
+Mention all the details of the tasks spanning the entire project.

 Resources

 Mention all the team members onboard.
-Remember to highlight the expertise of all the resources and the tasks they’ll be handling.
+Remember to highlight the expertise of each resource and the tasks they’ll be handling.

 Rate